-The virtual host provides a domain URL in the local system.
+The Virtual Host in PHP provides a domain URL in the local system.
 It allows you to run your application on a domain virtually.
 You can configure Apache virtual host easily for your application.
-If you create the Apache virtual host for your PHP application then it will be super easy for you.
+If you create the Apache Virtual Host in PHP application then it will be super easy for you.
 You can run any PHP framework application through that virtual host.
 Once, you created the virtual host, it won’t require running your application again and again.
 This is the most beneficial thing to have the virtual host.
 Only, you will need to start the Apache server and your application will up automatically by typing the host URL in the browser.
 In this post, I will show you to create the Apache virtual host through XAMPP in Windows.
 I won’t take much time on describing this kind of stuff.
 Hence, Let’s come to the practical things.

 Before creating the virtual host, it is mandatory to have the below applications in your windows system.